 Because of the personal data processing, the website must – according to the GDPR – ask visitors for permission to place tracking cookies on their computers and smart phones.

 However, as we have seen in the recent ruling by the European Court of Justice, consent must be informed and actively given – not based on the website’s assumption that the visitor wants cookies.

 A checkbox with cookies pre-selected in the cookie banner is not allowed (see ruling).

 And consent must be actively given.
 “If you continue using the website, you agree to cookies” is no longer allowed and is therefore not considered valid consent.

 European Court of Justice ruling – Planet49

-On October 1, 2019, the European Court of Justice ruled that website must obtain valid consent for setting cookies.
-Silence, inactivity, scrolling down or pre-selected checkboxes is not considered valid consent.
+On October 1, 2019, the European Court of Justice ruled that the website must obtain valid consent to set cookies.
+Silence, inactivity, scrolling down, or pre-selected checkboxes are not considered valid consent.

-The AP determines that the websites found in the inquiry using cookies walls also receive a letter stating that cookie wall are not allowed as the consent is not valid in respect to the GDPR.
+The AP determines that the websites found in the inquiry using cookie walls also receive a letter stating that cookie walls are not allowed as the consent is not valid regarding the GDPR.

 The easiest way is to ask permission to use tracking cookies in the cookie banner.
 Most visitors accept anyway (our reports say 98,5%).

-Here’s a checklist to see whether your cookie consent solution and cookie banner complies with the GDPR.
+Here’s a checklist to see whether your cookie consent solution and cookie banner comply with the GDPR.